 Orange extract is the most simple way to get that delightful orange flavor in your dishes.
 But since it isn’t a staple in most cupboards, how do you go about using it?
-Well, there are multiple substitutes for orange extract that you can use, like orange juice, orange liqueur, and orange zest.
-You could even use maple extract and rum extract.
-But these are a few pantry staples you can turn to.
+You can substitute orange extract for orange juice, orange liqueur, and orange zest.
+You could even use maple extract substitutes and rum extract substitutes.
+But these are only a few pantry staples you can turn to.
 So, let’s just hop into every detail about these orange extract substitutes for you to use.

 Orange extract is a flavoring agent that’s derived from oranges.
 It’s a highly concentrated form of the flavor compounds found in oranges.
 The extract is typically made by soaking orange peel in alcohol, which separates out the essential oils and other flavorful compounds.
 These are then combined with water to create a highly concentrated extract.